The U.S. Army calculates exact amount of coffee necessary for alertness

-The U.S. Army has finally relieved of us of that nagging mid-morning dilemma, the one in which you debate: Should I have another cup of coffee?
+The U.S. Army has finally relieved of us of that nagging midmorning dilemma, the one in which you debate: Should I have another cup of coffee?

 Caffeine stimulates the central nervous system, making one feel more energized, awake, and ready to battle the onslaught of “brainstorming” meetings.
 It’s why it’s the most commonly used psychoactive drug in the world.
 It’s estimated that 83% of Americans drink coffee, and nearly 45% drink two to three cups a day.
 (The Mayo Clinic advises no more than four daily, with side effects including insomnia, nervousness, irritability, and “frequent urination or inability to control urination.”)